30 BCPTA CEs + 6 hours of group consultation

 b.
 Types of play

-4. Identify emotional age vs chronological age
+4. Identify emotional age vs chronological age.

-6. Explore different theoretical orientations in play therapy, i.e. Adlerian, Rogerian, Interpersonal Neurobiology, Gestalt, Attachment-based, CBT, Jungian
+6. Explore different theoretical orientations in play therapy, i.e. Adlerian, Rogerian, Interpersonal Neurobiology, Gestalt, Attachment-based, CBT, Jungian.

 Module 2 - The Basics

-2. Learn how to set realistic and specific goals in play therapy
+2. Learn how to set realistic and specific goals in play therapy.

-3. Gain competency in using micro-skills with children
+3. Gain competency in using micro-skills with children.

-5. Understand the need for limit setting and how it is viewed in different theoretical orientations
+5. Understand the need for limit setting and how it is viewed in different theoretical orientations of play therapy.

-6. Learn and practice different types of reflections
+6. Learn and practice different types of reflections during play therapy trainings.

 Module 3 - The Nervous System

-1. Understand the triune brain and its development using the brain in the palm of your hand
+1. Understand the triune brain and its development using the brain in the palm of your hand approach.

-6. Begin to learn about their own nervous systems
+6. Begin to learn about their own nervous systems.

 Module 4 - Expressive Therapies

-1. Explore different expressive therapies and become familiar with them
+1. Explore different expressive therapies and become familiar with them in the context of play therapy courses.

 a.
 Sand